LyovOrlov/microlion/README.md

 ## Testing With Robotium
 The project includes a small suite of Robotium tests that test various features of the application.
 The Robotium tests for the mapbook-app will run best on an attached device, rather than in the emulator.
 Use the following steps to configure your environment for running the tests.
 During some of the tests, screen shots are captured by Robotium and by default are stored in the /sdcard/Robotium-Screenshots/ directory on the device.
-See (http://recorder.robotium.com/javadoc/com/robotium/solo/Solo.html#takeScreenshot()) for more information.

 1. Attach a non-emulated Android device to your computer.
 2. Ensure location services are enabled on the Android device.